coreos/docs/os/sdk-modifying-coreos.md

 chmod a+x ~/bin/repo
 ```

-You may want to add this to your .bashrc or /etc/profile.d/ so that you don’t
-need to reset your $PATH manually each time you open a new shell.
+You may want to add this to `.bashrc` or `/etc/profile.d/` so that you don’t need to reset `$PATH` in every new shell.

 ### Bootstrap the SDK chroot

 Create a project directory.
-This will hold all of your git repos and the SDK
-chroot.
-A few gigs of space will be necessary.
+This will hold all of your git repos and the SDK chroot.
+A few gigabytes of space will be necessary.

 ```sh
 mkdir coreos; cd coreos
 ```

-Initialize the .repo directory with the manifest that describes all of the git
-repos required to get started.
+Initialize the .repo directory with the manifest that describes all of the git repos required to get started.

 ```sh
 repo init -u https://github.com/coreos/manifest.git